-Upper eyelid surgery focuses on removing excess skin that causes hooding or heaviness around the eyes.
-The incision is placed within the natural crease of the eyelid, allowing your surgeon to remove or reposition skin and fat while keeping the scar discreet and virtually invisible when healed.
+Targeting your upper eyelid removes any excess hooding or heaviness around the eyes.
+The incision is placed right within the natural crease of your eyelid.
+This small incision allows the surgeon to remove any excess skin/tissue or fat while keeping the incision minimal and discreet.

 Powered by